rudderlabs/rudderstack-docs/destinations/pinterest-tag.md

 description: Step-by-step guide to send your event data from RudderStack to Pinterest.
 ---

-# Pinterest Tag
+# Pinterest

-The [Pinterest Tag](https://ads.pinterest.com/advertiser/549762398656/conversions/tag/) is a piece of code that, when added to your website, allows Pinterest to track your visitors as well as their actions.
+The [Pinterest Tag](https://ads.pinterest.com/) is a piece of code that, when added to your website, allows Pinterest to track your visitors as well as their actions.
 It gives you a detailed conversion report related to any and all customer activities like signups or buying a product.

 RudderStack supports Pinterest as a destination to which you can send your customer events in real-time, through Pinterest's `pintrk` conversion tag.